 The Arduino Uno R3 is a microcontroller board based on a removable, dual-inline-package (DIP) ATmega328 AVR microcontroller.
 It has 20 digital input/output pins (of which 6 can be used as PWM outputs and 6 can be used as analog inputs).
 Programs can be loaded on to it from the easy-to-use Arduino computer program.
 The Arduino has an extensive support community, which makes it a very easy way to get started working with embedded electronics.
 The R3 is the third, and latest, revision of the Arduino Uno.

 The Arduino Uno is a microcontroller board based on the ATmega328.
 It has 20 digital input/output pins (of which 6 can be used as PWM outputs and 6 can be used as analog inputs), a 16 MHz resonator, a USB connection, a power jack, an in-circuit system programming (ICSP) header, and a reset button.
-It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.
+It contains everything needed to support the microcontroller; simply connect it to a computer (or appropriate wall power adapter) with a USB cable or power it with a AC-to-DC adapter or battery to get started.

 The Uno differs from all preceding boards in that it does not use the FTDI USB-to-serial driver chip.
 Instead, it features the Atmega16U2 programmed as a USB-to-serial converter.
 This auxiliary microcontroller has its own USB bootloader, which allows advanced users to reprogram it.